Share On

 Cedar Wood

-Cedar wood should be avoided in avian living spaces because it can cause respiratory issues.
+Cedarwood should be avoided in avian living spaces because it can cause respiratory issues.
 If you use wood shavings for bedding, make sure you are not buying cedar shavings.
 Aspen and pine are generally safer options, though there is conflicting information regarding the safety of pine.

 Chick Starter (Medicated)

 Goslings should be given a waterfowl starter, if at all possible.
 Many chick starter foods contain medication to treat coccidia; this medication can be fatal to goslings.
-It can also cause niacin deficiency, leading to a host of joint and leg problems for the gosling.
+It can also cause niacin deficiency, leading to a host of joint and leg problems for the goslings.

 Copper